rburgosnavas/SKWEEK/README.md

 * Group expressions with `( )`
 * Use `x`, `y`, and `z` in your expression and control them in real time with their appropriate sliders
-* Use `len` to adjust the length of the loop
-* Use `<-...->` for a weird, pseudo pitch shift effect
+* Use `<>` for a weird, pseudo pitch shift effect

 This is the first iteration of SKWEEK.
-It is not perfect in any way and there are many ways that it can improved.
-It does not check for expressions with illegal character, incomplete paranthesis.
+It is not perfect in any way and there are many ways that it can be improved.
+For instance, it does not check for expressions with illegal character, incomplete parenthesis.

 There is buggy support for negative numbers.

+==Update==
+* Removed lots of unnecessary casting
+* Removed the 'len' slider and functionality as this was more of a workaround for some gaps in audio, hence...
+* Fixed audio gaps

 ==TODO==
 * Real time typing, evaluating, and processing of expressions - (added, but